ProteGO-Safe/backend/README.md

 ##### Bucket preparation

-The bucket is public CDN which is used to keep public ProteGO Safe assets.
+The bucket is public CDN which is used to keep public STOP COVID - ProteGO Safe assets.
 You can use below rules configuration to make sure that only cloud functions will be able to write there: